Ella’s Happy Tail

 Posted on March 31, 2013 by STRSE

 Ella is turning into a farm dog a little bit.
 We are up in Zionville with my oldest child Holly.
-Ella is the best friend ever.
-Thank you for matching us.- Faye
+Thank you for matching us. - Faye

 Arnie’s Happy Tail